Japan business: how to fail in Japan….

 Update: recently this company lost global market share dramatically, and much of the company was sold off at a fraction of its former value.
 Maybe failure in Japan was the “writing on the wall”?

-Japan business: “Invest more in our business development in Japan?
+“Invest more in our business development in Japan?
 Impossible.
-We have our global standards, and anyway all our investment recently goes to China and India and Vietnam.”
+We have our global standards, and anyway all our investment recently goes to growth markets including China and India and Vietnam.”

 You’ll find that most foreign companies succeeding in Japan have also made substantial investments in Japan.
 Although foreign direct investment in Japan overall is relatively low compared to other countries, there are many foreign companies which have made very substantial investments in Japan.
 Some foreign companies have invested US$ 1 to 30 billion in Japan.
 Also, you will find that the most successful foreign companies in Japan make huge investments in market research, strategy development, business planning.
 Success in Japan is almost never cheap, easy and quick. – Japan is not the place to make a quick buck normally.

-Japan business: Case studies for failures of foreign companies in Japan:
+Case studies for failures of foreign companies in Japan to learn from – the mother of all failures: Vodafone-Japan

 Vodafone acquired Japan Telecom including the mobile division J-Phone which at the time of acquisition by Vodafone was on third rank in Japan, but the fastest growing, and with some of the most interesting innovations, for example J-Phone brought the first camera phone to market globally – today its almost unthinkable to have a mobile phone without a camera, but J-Phone (before the acquisition by Vodafone) brought the first phone with a camera to market globally.
 However, after acquisition by Vodafone, Japan Telecom and J-Phone went slowly downmarket, lost customers at increasing rates, and finally Vodafone sold all operations in Japan to SoftBank, which turned the company around within a few months, and recently acquired SPRINT, and thanks in part to the acquisition of Vodafone’s Japan operations is now on the way towards the top global mobile phone operator.